-The papers \cite{DDT13,DDT15,DDT17}, \cite{GK14,GK15} rely on a result of \citet{Roc87} that transforms the search for an optimal mechanism into a search for the utility function of the buyer.
+The papers \cite{DDT13,DDT15,DDT17} and \cite{GK15} rely on a result of \citet{Roc87} that transforms the search for an optimal mechanism into a search for the utility function of the buyer.
 This function represents the expected value of the lottery the buyer receives minus the payment to the seller.
 The expected payment to the seller is maximized, subject to the utility function being positive, increasing, convex, and $1$-Lipschitz.
 The above papers then identify a dual problem, solve it, and exploit this solution to identify a primal solution.
-We call this approach the {\em duality approach} in this paper. \citet{KM16} identified the dual when the valuation space is convex and the space of allocations are restricted.
-They also solved examples when the allocations are restricted to satisfy either the unit-demand constraint or the deterministic constraint.
+We call this approach the {\em duality approach} in this paper.

-Exact solutions for the setting we consider in this paper have largely been computed using the duality approach of \cite{DDT15}.
-Significant exceptions are the works by \citet{Pav06,Pav10,Pav11}.
-Pavlov's works computed the optimal solution when $z\sim\mbox{Unif}[c,c+1]^2, c>0$, using the {\em virtual valuation} approach.